OpenSQZ/.github/README.md

 - The project creates a new release of the package the vulnerability affects to deliver its fix.

 - The project publicly announces the vulnerability and describes how to apply the fix.

+# 🚰 Citation
+If you use or extend our work, please kindly cite xxx.

+# Contributing
+Contributions and collaborations are welcome and highly appreciated.
+Check out the [contributor guide]() and get involved.

 # 💡 License
 This project is licensed under the Apache 2.0 License, see the LICENSE file for details.